 - financial information including, but not limited to, assets and liabilities;

 - claims history;

 - pastimes and pursuits;

-Where it is reasonable and practicable to do so, we collect personal information about an individual directly from the individual and not from third parties.
+- Where it is reasonable and practicable to do so, we collect Personal information and Sensitive information about an individual directly from the individual and not from third parties.
 In many circumstances though, in view of our business as a reinsurer, this is not practicable.
-We could collect personal information from various third parties including:
+We could collect Personal information and Sensitive information from various third parties including:

 - insurance companies;

 - claims assessors;

 - the individual’s employer (if applicable); and

 We hold Personal information and Sensitive information electronically in various internal systems and databases including shared drives, email, document management systems and in hard copy.
 We have reasonable security measures in place to secure the Personal information and Sensitive information, including firewalls, protection against malware and secure logon procedures.
 We also maintain reasonable security procedures for holding physical information, including electronic building entry and storage procedures.